jack-mango/hog/README.md

-# Hog project for cs61a at UC Berkeley.
-Completed with partner Vishwaa Sofaat in 2021 Spring semester.
+# Hog is a dice game created as a project for the cs61a course at the University of California Berkeley.
+My partner, Vishwaa Sofaat, and I completed the project during the 2021 Spring semester.